manmago/ML4B_project/project.md

 **Limitations**
 High expectations in the beginning and issues in the middle of the project permanently changed the efficiency of the artifact.
 1. (Partially) missing "grounded" labeling data: This is the biggest limitation.
 Even the binary model is impaired due to this.
 Evaluation of the models' performance is challenging.
 2. Raw nights are ~300MB's big: Sample size and demo size is small.
+The demo night from `app-demo-night` had to be converted into a compressed `DEMO.joblib` bundle, because the uncompressed version was too large for GitHub.
+We ended up uploading the 3x compressed version, which keeps it below the hard 100MB limit.
+Git LFS would be the alternative if the raw demo night should stay uncompressed.
 3. There is also no option to upload a night recorded to the Streamlit app: You would have to do this locally instead.
 4. Inaccuracy on different mattresses or with partners: The sensor data was recorded on 2 beds and mattresses with no other person present.
 Results could vary a lot given other circumstances.